-We would ask you to complete questionnaires when you join the study and again two, four and six months later.
+We would ask you to complete questionnaires when you join the study and then at two, four and six months after your boot/cast has been removed.
 Questionnaires will ask about you, your health and activity, and your ankle.
 We would also ask you about any healthcare appointments or treatments you have had for your ankle.